Netanyahu delays judicial overhaul after mass protests

 Large mall chains and universities closed their doors, and the union called for its 800,000 members to stop work in health care, transit, banking and other fields.

-In a sign of easing tensions, the union said late Monday that it was halting the strike in response to Netanyahu’s delay.
+In a sign of easing tensions, the union said late Monday that it halted the strike in response to Netanyahu's delay.

 The announcement appeared to buy the embattled Netanyahu several weeks of quiet.
 But it was far from clear whether the disputes could be resolved.